jamque/Unreal-VR-C-from-GameDev.TV/Apunts VR.md

   - SDK Components Setup by default too.
   - Emulator Setting by default too.
   - Click finish and wait for install process (may take a while).
+  - *Uninstall SDK tools 31.0.
+Unreal will download itself the version that need when compile the first time.*
   - Close Android Studio.

 ## Step 4 - Setting  up the Oculus Developer Hub